Robert Jackson (New York politician): Fairway Market lawsuit

 In February 2013 Jackson, and his wife Faika Jackson, sued Fairway Market and New York City.
 The Jacksons claimed Faika tripped over a downed stop sign in front of the Harlem location of the market in April 2010.

 Climate change banner

-Jackson and Senator Rachel May received criticism in March 2022 after attending a rally organized by NY Renews, where they posed with a sign that compared climate change to the September 11 attacks.
+Jackson and New York State Senator Rachel May received criticism in March 2022 after attending a rally organized by NY Renews, where they posed with a sign that compared climate change to the September 11 attacks.
 The sign used imagery that depicted a plane flying into the World Trade Center, with "climate change" captioned over the plane.
 Jackson was captured helping hold the sign up, and reading aloud from it.
 Jackson apologized for the incident, stating "the artwork depicted is wrong and I fully reject it."

 Personal life

 Jackson has three daughters.
 He met his wife, Faika Jackson, while in college.
-He currently lives with his family in Washington Heights.
+He lives with his family in Washington Heights.